Benefits of Exercising Whilst Pregnant

 Preparation for labour

 Doing regular physical activity during pregnancy will help to keep your body fit, healthy and strong; all of which contribute to a better labour experience.
 The healthier your body is during pregnancy, the better you will cope during labour and delivery.
-Taking part in specifically designed pre-natal classes can help with exercises which can assist both during and after labour, such as pelvic floor and core muscle exercises.
+Taking part in specifically designed pre-natal classes can help with exercises which can assist both during and after labour, such as pelvic floor and core muscle exercises, it might be worth checking what is on offer during your pregnancy, Guys & St Thomas offer excellent maternity care.
 Over time, this will help with issues like incontinence and sagging of the bladder, both of which are natural and expected after giving birth.

 Getting in shape post-pregnancy will be easier